 The front and rear brake rotors are not the same.
 The front rotors are bigger than the rear rotors.
 So, technically, they do not perform the same job.
 The front rotors handle most of the braking power, and that’s why the front pads wear faster than the rear pads.

-In contrast, the rear rotor helps in balancing the braking power and providing stability to all the wheels.
+In contrast, the rear rotor helps balance braking power and provides stability to all the wheels.
 Because of their level of braking task, they do not wear in unison and do not require replacement at the same interval.

 Here’s a quick similarity and difference between the two rotors.
-Both front and rear rotors have the same shape, look, and a number of bolt holes.
-The front plays a single by getting grabbed by the pads to slow the vehicle.
+Both front and rear rotors have the same shape, look, and number of bolt holes.
+The front plays a single role: it gets grabbed by the pads to slow the vehicle.
 The rear rotors are slightly smaller and perform less than 41% of the braking task.

 The rear rotors have two braking surfaces.
 They have an inner surface for the brake shoes to sit on and an outer surface for the brake pads to grab them.